rm-dr/copper/README.md

 The list below is a minimal issue tracker.

 Projects marked with a 📦 are prerequisites for `v0.1.0` release.
-The goal is a *minimal* working version: robust, usable, but possibly slow and missing fancy features.
+The goal is a minimal working version: robust and usable, but possibly slow and missing fancy features.

 ## 📦 Fixes
 - [ ] Server deadlocks with two parallel clients
 - [ ] Show item idx in list
-- [ ] Remove allow dead code
 - [ ] Script to run actions manually

-## 📦 API endpoints
-- [ ] Change self password

 ## 📦 View items
 - [ ] Manage ui items